Vestry House Museum

 Activities and events

 The museum offers an exciting and varied programme of activities and events for all ages, many of which are free.
-Our new programme for events from July 2013 to February 2014 is available to download here.
+You can now download our new programme for events from March-August 2014 or pick up a copy at the Museum.

 Explore Vestry House Museum